ayushmaankaria/Video-to-3D-Reconstruction/README.md

 # Semantic VGGT Reconstruction

-Video-to-3D reconstruction for the Humanoid Perception and Spatial AI internship challenge.

 This system takes a short phone video of a small indoor scene, samples useful frames, reconstructs geometry with Meta's VGGT, projects semantic masks into 3D, and exports RGB and semantic point clouds for inspection.

 ## Why this approach